 - 1. Students may only wear High Point Academy outerwear in the building. - 2.
 Students may also wear long sleeve solid white, red, or navy shirts under their short sleeve polos. - 3.
-Girls may wear solid white, red, or navy leggings under their skorts or jumpers. - 4.
+Girls may wear solid white, red, or navy leggings under their skirts, skorts, dresses, or jumpers as long as the length of the skirt, skort, dress, or jumper is within the length of a standard student ID from the top of the knees when the student is standing straight up. - 4.
 Students may wear any outerwear to and from school but must take it off before their first class of the day.